 The typical Alliance intern has a 3.0 or above GPA, has worked in an office setting, has experience in secondary research, has demonstrated analytical skills, and has some public policy exposure.

-- Must be pursuing a degree or a recent graduate.
+- Must be pursuing a bachelor’s or master’s degree with a solid academic record or be a recent graduate;

 - Must be available to intern for the whole semester.
-(Example: late August/early September through mid-December; early January through mid-May; end of May through mid/late August)
+(Example: late July/August through mid-December or early January through June/July);

-- Pluses: community service; coursework in history, political science, and economics.
+- Pluses: community service; coursework in government, history, political science, and economics.

 The Alliance offers internships in the spring and fall each year.
 Each internship class begins and ends around the same time as the students’ academic semester, giving them time to make the necessary preparations to transition into and out of the internship program.
 Below is a chart that outlines the application deadlines and timelines for each term.

 |December 21, 2018 by 11:59 p.m.
 ET||January 23, 2018|